 In honour of celebrating Jesus upcoming birthday, I have decided to share my testimony about finding Jesus and making him the Lord and saviour of my life at 18 years of age.

 I was adopted as a 5-month-old baby into a family with older siblings and parents who I call my real Mother and Father.
-My adoption gives you some context to my journey, and you are more than welcome to read it here.
+My adoption gives you some context to my journey.
 In my previous blog, I shared some challenges for me as a 14-year-old here.

 3 YEARS LATER …